Kenneth-Macharia/FastFoodFast/README.md

     2.A RESTful API developed using the Python Flask, persisting to a PostgreSQL database

-This branch contains the interactive pages development whcih can be viewed at the link below:
+This branch contains the interactive pages development which can be viewed at the link below:

     https://kenneth-macharia.github.io/FastFoodFast/